 Foods That Store Well with Potatoes

-- Other root vegetables like carrots, beets, turnips, rutabagas
+- Other root vegetables like carrots, beets, turnips, and rutabagas

-- Hardy winter squashes like pumpkins, butternut, acorn squash
+- Hardy winter squashes like pumpkins, butternut, and acorn squash

 - Apples – there is even evidence that apples prevent potato sprouting!